 Bottom Line: Options on futures contracts can offer lucrative opportunities.

-24. NAGS vs. UNG: Different Tools For Different Objectives
+24. NAGS vs. UNG: Different Tools for Different Objectives

 Above, we highlighted the potential to get burned with rolling front-month strategies; the high costs incurred through roll yields can erode returns significantly over the long term.
 But in some instances, the front-month strategy is ideal.
 For other objectives, it makes sense to spread exposure along the maturity curve.

 Natural gas is a great example.
-The United States Natural Gas Fund (UNG) is the best tool available for those looking to bet on a short term jump in prices; if your anticipated holding period is just a few days, this product will deliver the greatest sensitivity to spot prices and generally deliver the best returns if there is a spike.
+The United States Natural Gas Fund (UNG) is the best tool available for those looking to bet on a short-term jump in prices; if your anticipated holding period is just a few days, this product will deliver the greatest sensitivity to spot prices and generally deliver the best returns if there is a spike.

 The Teucrium Natural Gas Fund (NAGS) also holds natural gas futures–but is a very different product from UNG.
 The NAGS portfolio is spread across multiple maturities, some of which are relatively far down the curve.
-This fund was constructed with those interested in longer-term exposure to natural gas; the lower turnover and timing of rolls was put in place with the goal of minimizing the adverse impact of contango and coming closer to a replication of spot prices over the long haul.
+This fund was constructed with those interested in longer-term exposure to natural gas in mind; the lower turnover and timing of rolls was put in place with the goal of minimizing the adverse impact of contango and coming closer to a replication of spot prices over the long haul.

 Bottom Line: There is no “best ETF”, only a fund that makes the most sense for you.